Orphan Black Episode 8 Recap:

 "I so love being in the middle of all of this," Ferdinand says as he opens the door to the hotel room he and Rachel are hiding out in.
 While all the people present come from different sides of the struggle, they all have the same goal: Bring down neolution before it gets to them first.

 "Westmoreland wants unprecedented access to human genetics," Mrs. S tells Rachel.
-"Neolution want to sell curated, commercialised evolution to the 1% who can afford it...the rest of us, Coady's department, targeted for sterilisation."
+"Neolution want to sell curated, commercialized evolution to the 1% who can afford it...the rest of us, Coady's department, targeted for sterilization."

 Advertisement